 To bolster the effectiveness of the SBA's PPP, the Federal Reserve is supplying liquidity to participating financial institutions through term financing collateralized by PPP loans to small businesses.
-The Paycheck Protection Program Liquidity Facility ("PPPLF") extends credit to eligible financial institutions that originate PPP loans, taking the loans as collateral at face value.
-As of December 31, 2020 the Company is utilizing \$134.6 million under the PPPLF program which is included in the FHLB and Federal Reserve borrowings line of the Consolidated Balance Sheets.
+The Paycheck Protection Program Liquidity Facility ("PPPLF") extends credit to eligible financial institutions that originate PPP loans, taking the loans as collateral at face value and bearing interest at 35 bps.
+The terms of the loans are directly tied to the underlying PPP loans, which were originated at 2 or 5 years.
+For the years ended December 31, 2021 and 2020, the Company is utilizing \$23.6 million and \$134.6 million, respectively, under the PPPLF program which is included in the FHLB and Federal Reserve borrowings line of the Consolidated Balance Sheets.

 The Bank has borrowing capacity associated with three unsecured federal funds lines of credit up to \$10.0 million, \$19.0 million, and \$25.0 million.
-As of December 31, 2020 and 2019, there were no amounts outstanding on any of the federal funds lines.
+As of December 31, 2021 and 2020, there were no amounts outstanding on any of the federal funds lines.

-As of December 31, 2020 and 2019, subordinated notes (the "2016 Sub Notes") issued to various investors totaled \$6.6 million.
-The 2016 Sub Notes accrue interest at a rate of 7.25% per annum until December 31, 2021, at which time the rate will adjust each quarter to the then current 90 day LIBOR plus 587 basis points, mature on December 31, 2026, are redeemable at the option of the Company after January 1, 2022, and pay interest quarterly.
+On March 17, 2020, the Company completed the issuance and sale of subordinated notes (the "March 2020 Sub Notes") totaling \$8.0 million in aggregate principal amount.
+The issuance included \$0.1 million of issuance costs resulting in a net balance of \$7.9 million as of December 31, 2021 included in the Subordinated notes line of the Consolidated Balance Sheets.
+The March 2020 Sub Notes accrue interest at a rate of 5.125% per annum until March 31, 2025, at which time the rate will adjust each quarter to the then current three-month LIBOR, or an alternative rate determined in accordance with the terms of the March 2020 Sub Notes, plus 450 basis points; mature on March 31, 2030; are redeemable at the option of the Company on or after March 31, 2025; and pay interest quarterly.